Boltzmann to Lindblad: Classical and Quantum Approaches to Out-of-Equilibrium Statistical Mechanics: Conclusions

 The methodology introduced here can be readily adapted to a broad class of nanoscale and mesoscopic systems of contemporary interest, ranging from quantum dots to optomechanical platforms.
 It thus offers a robust and physically transparent foundation for exploring quantum thermodynamics in regimes where stochasticity, dissipation, and quantum coherence interplay in essential ways.

 A natural perspective for future research is to establish that the symmetry of friction and noise in the Hamilton equations, for arbitrary potential energy landscapes, systematically leads—through canonical quantization—to master equations of Lindblad type, and therefore to completely positive quantum evolutions.
 This question can be approached by analyzing additional simple models for which the energy basis allows fully analytic expressions for all operators, such as the infinite potential well, and then extending the analysis to general potential energies.
-Depending on the complexity of the potential, this program may be pursued analytically or numerically.
+Depending on the complexity of the potential, this program may be pursued analytically or numerically. { Another promising line of investigation concerns the generalization of the present models to non-Markovian dynamics, in which memory effects become relevant.}

 \ack{G.F. and G.P. have been supported by GNFM - Gruppo Nazionale per la Fisica Matematica(INdAM), Italy.
 G.F. and G.P.’s research is funded by the European Union (EU) - Next Generation EU.
 G.P. and G.F. are supported by PNRR, Italy, National Center for HPC, Italy, Big Data and Quantum Computing - M4C2 - I 1.4, Italy (grant number N00000013, CUP D93C22000430001) - Spoke 5 (Environment and Natural Disasters).
 G.P. and C.B. are supported by the Project of National Relevance (PRIN), Italy, financed by EU - Next- GenerationEU - NRRP - M4C2 - I 1.1, CALL PRIN 2022 PNRR (Project P2022KHFNB, CUP D53D23018910001) granted by the Italian MUR.
 G.P. is supported by the PRIN, Italy, financed by Eu - Next- Generation EU - NRRP - M4C2 - I 1.1, CALL PRIN 2022 (Project 2022XLBLRX, CUP D53D23006020006) granted by the Italian MUR.
 G.F. is supported by the PRIN, Italy, financed by EU - Next-Generation EU - NRRP - M4C2 - I 1.1, CALL PRIN 2022 PNRR (Project P2022MXCJ2, CUP D53D23018940001) and CALL PRIN 2022 (Project 2022MKB7MM, CUP D53D23005900006) granted by the Italian MUR.
 G.F. is also supported by ‘‘Istituto Nazionale di Fisica Nucleare’’ (INFN), Italy, through the project QUANTUM.
 S.G. has been supported by ‘‘Central Lille, France’’ and ‘‘Région Hauts de France’’ under the project StaMeNa (Statistical mechanics for macromolecular structures of nanotechnology).}